sjjhsjjh/blender-driver/documents/backlog.md

 Backlog
 =======

+-   Unit tests for animation in blender driver applications.
+Including:

+    -   Animation works.
+    -   Animation objects get set to None in the path store.
+    -   Physics gets suspended and resumed.
+    -   Get rid of the logging.

 -   See about moving prepare animation and suspend restore into the core application classes.
 Maybe a physics.py server on top of rest.py

+    Replace the userData number matching with a reference to the object, in rest.py PathAnimation class.
+It could be set by the startTime setter.

 -   Uplift path store blender game engine into a sub-package.

 -   Check if suspend and restore Physics works and can be called on non-physics